sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/DevOps_hol_Gettingstarted.md

    ![Install](images/dpg12.png)

-   > Note: For Ios, Open the app store and repeat the steps.
+   > Note: For iOS, open the App Store and repeat the steps.

    > Note: Skip if already installed.